Thomas de Cantilupe: Death, burial, and canonization

+Evidence for his canonization

+Among the evidence gathered and submitted to the Pope was evidence of his hostility to Jews, particularly his insistence to Edward I that those that did not convert should be expelled from England.

-Cantilupe died at Ferento, near Orvieto, in Italy, on 25 August 1282.
-He is buried in Hereford Cathedral.
-Part of the evidence used in his cause of canonization was the supposed raising from the dead of William Cragh, a Welsh rebel who was hanged in 1290, eight years after Cantilupe's death.
+One of the many miracles cited in his cause of canonization was the supposed raising from the dead of William Cragh, a Welsh rebel who was hanged in 1290, eight years after Cantilupe's death.

 A papal inquiry was convened in London on 20 April 1307 to determine whether or not Cantilupe had died excommunicate, since this would have precluded his being canonized.
 Forty-four witnesses were called and various letters produced, before the commissioners of the inquiry concluded that Cantilupe had been absolved in Rome before his death.
 It was difficult for his cause of death to be determined as much of his body had disintegrated.

 After a papal investigation lasting almost 13 years, Cantilupe was canonized by Pope John XXII on 17 April 1320.
 His feast day was fixed on 2 October.

+Cult and shrine

-His shrine became a popular place of pilgrimage, but only its base survived the Reformation until a new upper section (a feretory) was recently recreated under the guidance of architect Robert Chitham.
+His shrine became a popular place of pilgrimage, but only its base survived the Reformation until a new upper section (a feretory) was recreated in 2008 under the guidance of Nicholas Quayle.
 The new section is in vivid colours with a painted scene of the Virgin and Child holding the Mappa Mundi.
 A reliquary containing his skull has been held at Downside Abbey in Somerset since 1881.

+It is generally believed that the Hereford Mappa Mundi was created to be used as part of his cult.
+A number of references on the map itself, such as a hunting scene, may refer to him directly.
+The belief system on the map includes a number of derogatory or anti-Semitic images that identify the Exodus and devil worship with contemporaneous Jewry, which may echo the beliefs of Cantilupe himself.
+Architectural features of the Cathedral, which are also thought to relate to the cult, echo similar anti-Jewish themes, in particular Synagoga, a blindfolded Jew with a broken staff, dropping twin tablets of God's law.

+Records of his cult and financial receipts for it still exist and have formed the basis of several studies.
+These provide one of the few extensive records of a pre-Reformation cult in England.
+Objects venerating Cantilupe have been found across a wide area, suggesting that his cult may have been more extensive than has previously been assumed.

+Current Catholic veneration

 In the current Latin edition of the Roman Martyrology (2004 edition), Cantilupe is listed under 25 August as follows: "At Montefiascone in Tuscia, the passing of Saint Thomas Cantelupe, Bishop of Hereford in England, who, resplendent with learning, severe toward himself, to the poor however showed himself a generous benefactor".